kkishore9891/Jetson-Nano-Self-Driving-Car/README.md

 #### 7. Run the testing program.

 Once the TF Lite Model is ready, copy the model into the Jetson Nano/Models folder in your Jetson Nano and run the TEST.py program.
+Keep the bot in the center of the track, cross your fingers,hoping that the bot runs like a champ and run the program.